• Skip to primary navigation

 a stack fo 6 Healthy Chocolate Peanut Butter Brownies with peanut butter on top and one brownie leaning on the stack

-This healthy peanut butter brownie recipe was born out of my love for healthy baking and the chocolate peanut butter flavor combination.
+This healthy peanut butter brownie recipe was born out of my love for nutritious baking and the chocolate peanut butter flavor combination.

-These healthy peanut butter brownies are fudgy, and chocolatey and made with 8 nutritious ingredients (no flour) in less than 30 minutes, which means they're easy to make when the craving strikes!
+These healthy peanut butter brownies are fudgy, and chocolatey and made with 8 good-for-you ingredients (no flour) in less than 30 minutes, which means they’re easy to make when the craving strikes!

 They’re an easy, gluten-free and dairy-free dessert to satisfy your sweet tooth.